 All of these programs aimed at educators and students up through grade 13; there are many more opportunities to get your hands on real data in college.
 Also note that for this subset of the page, the programs are very roughly sorted by wavelength; the wavelength regime as listed is often the primary but not the only data used in the program.

 - Hands-On Universe (HOU), which is now Global HOU.
 High school and middle school curriculum materials and image processing software available online, much of it for free.
-(Primarily aimed at teaches; rolling admission for most activities.)
+Current GHOU-USA activities.
+(Primarily aimed at teachers; rolling admission for most activities.)
 See also HOU Curriculum (the original book), available online.

 - Yerkes Astrophysics Academy for Young Scientists (YAAYS). (for students grades 3-8)